25 Famous Shoe Brand Logos: Beyond the Swoosh

 2. Adidas: The Versatile Three Stripes

-Initially just a functional element to provide stability on the shoe, the three stripes became the logo.
+Initially, the three stripes were a functional element designed to provide stability on the shoe, but they eventually evolved into the logo.
 From the “Trefoil” to the modern “Globe” and the slanted “Equipment” logo, the three stripes are the constant thread.
-They own the concept of three parallel lines in sportswear.
+They own the concept of three parallel lines in the sportswear industry.

 - Entrepreneur’s Takeaway: Look for a simple, repeatable graphic element in what you already do.
 Your most powerful branding tool might be a functional part of your product, not something you invent from scratch.